thinkpad20/simpleargs/README.md

 from simpleargs import argv

 if argv.age >= 21:
-    print "Have a beer!"
+    print 'Have a beer!'
 else:
-    print "Wait %s more years!" % (21 - argv.age)
+    print 'Wait %s more years!' % (21 - argv.age)
 ```

 Test it with: